 - $13-$15 per day for CAM with house arrest monitoring.

 But costs may vary depending on how much money the defendant makes, the monitoring period and whether there is SCRAM service provider in the defendant’s area.

 SCRAM systems are available from various local service providers.
 A DUI offender must contact a local SCRAM service provider in California once a judge issues the order to wear one.

 The SCRAM device is difficult to remove, but it can be done.
-However, if the person removes the device or tampers with it, it will alert the Regional Monitoring Center.
+However, if the person starts tampering or removing the device, it will alert the Regional Monitoring Center.

 The center will then notify the court.
-The judge may then schedule a hearing (such as a probation violation hearing) to determine whether to send the offender to jail.
+The judge may then schedule a hearing (such as a probation violation hearing) to determine whether to send the offender to jail time.

 With SCRAM, yes.
 With SCRAMx, it depends.

 The SCRAM program is not a form of house arrest.
 The person participating in SCRAM still can work, attend school, get alcohol treatment, and otherwise go about his/her life.
 He/she just can’t drink alcohol.